theubusu/sddl_dec/README.md

     - For 2011-2013 models, and some later "dumb" models, the output contains the FreeBSD kernel, UFS rootfs filesystem and a UFS filesystem (/usr) compressed by unknown method (This format is complicated and not yet fully known)
     - For 2014-~2018? models - the output is a tgz archive containing the rootfs filesystem
     - For 2019+ models - the output contains a bootloader, DTB and rootfs squashfs filesystem (binwalk)
-- PEAKSBT.FXX - some sort of firmware file, BT - maybe BooT(loader)? or BlueTooth?
+- PEAKSBT.FXX - bootloader
 - BOOT.FXX - bootloader
-- STM.FXX - another kind of firmware file, maybe also a bootloader
+- STM.FXX - some kind of firmware file, unknown